Ruthless Quotas at Amazon Are Permanently Maiming Employees

 “Our tax and regulatory climates are very—not just attractive, but enticing,” he told a local TV reporter at the event.
 “And we want to grow together.”

-Ultimately, Indiana didn’t win the big sweepstakes, as Amazon chose Arlington for its second headquarters.
+Ultimately, Indiana didn’t win the big sweepstakes; Amazon chose Arlington for its second headquarters.
 Federal OSHA declined to investigate Stallone’s complaint.

 The governor’s office and Indiana labor officials declined interviews.
 The Indiana Labor Department, which oversees the state OSHA, responded to questions about Stallone’s account of the meeting and Alexander’s statements by email, writing that, “The allegations are nothing short of bizarre and fantastical—in addition to being absolutely false.”

 In a later statement, the department said it couldn’t prove Amazon should have known Terry wouldn’t properly prop up the forklift.
-Labor Department spokesperson Stephanie McFarland said Amazon produced proof that Terry was properly trained, including a video of Terry handling the equipment the right way another time.
+A Labor Department spokesperson, Stephanie McFarland, said Amazon produced proof that Terry was properly trained, including a video of Terry handling the equipment the right way another time.
 But the agency did not provide any documentation of Amazon’s evidence or any records that would corroborate the department’s account.

 Two of the former Amazon safety managers who were aware of Terry’s death at the time faulted Amazon for failing to use formally trained maintenance professionals.
 One of them, the former senior safety manager, said Amazon had a systemic problem, vividly recalling a report from another warehouse in which a maintenance worker also had failed to properly brace a forklift while working on it, months after Terry’s death.